Immunity-Impunity | Commonly Confused Words

 etymology

-• Impunity refers to exemption from punishment or freedom from the consequences of actions.
+• Impunity means having freedom from punishment or consequences of an action.

 © 2025 Lithium Lab Pte Ltd